 LINE Voom is its own source within Explore.
 It can easily be targeted, filtered, and analyzed directly.

 LINE Voom - 5k posts per day - LINE Voom is similar in function to Instagram and available within the main LINE app.
-It features posts with text, images, videos, stickers, and more.
-Previously known as LINE Timeline, LINE Voom was launched in 2021.
-The main app, LINE, was Launched in 2011 in Japan, and is popular in Japan, Taiwan, and Thailand, with over 230 million monthly active users.
+It features posts with text, images, videos, stickers, etc. Previously known as LINE Timeline, LINE Voom was launched in 2021.
+The main app, LINE, was Launched in 2011 in Japan and is popular in Japan, Taiwan, and Thailand, with over 230 million monthly active users.

 There are several other add-on source types that can be included with your Explore subscription.
 These sources are in addition to what is included above and will need to be added to your account.
 Please reach out to your account manager for more information.